adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

       .HasIndex(m => m.Deleted);
 ```

-This is still not enough, however.
-That's because I've got a lot of records without this information.
-So, first I use `Add-Migration Stage2` to create a migration, but don't apply it yet.
+Next I use `Add-Migration Stage2` to create a migration, but don't apply it yet.
 I'm going to make some adjustments.

-The first change is to ensure that the `UpdatedAt` field is correctly updated irrespective of how the change to the row is made.
+The first thing I have to do is to remove the calls to `.UpdateData()` that update the records that I seeded.
+I'm going to bulk update the records with a single bit of SQL later on.
+However, the first change I need to make is to ensure that the `UpdatedAt` field is correctly updated irrespective of how the change to the row is made.
 I do this with a trigger:

 ```csharp
   migrationBuilder.Sql(@"